AshwinDeshpande96/LANL-Earthquake-Prediction/README.md

 For more details: [Baseline Model](https://www.kaggle.com/jsaguiar/baseline-with-multiple-models)

-We experiment with datasets of two sizes: 124 features and 550 features.
-Hence our datasets will be of size (4195, 124) or (4195, 550).
+We experiment with 124 features.
+Hence our datasets will be of size (4195, 124).

 ## 3. Network Modelling